 Toxic: How the search for the origins of COVID-19 turned politically poisonous

-The Chinese government froze meaningful efforts to trace the origins of the coronavirus pandemic, despite publicly declaring that it supported an open scientific inquiry, an Associated Press investigation has found
+China froze meaningful efforts to trace the origins of the coronavirus pandemic.

 BEIJING -- The hunt for the origins of COVID-19 has gone dark in China, the victim of political infighting after a series of stalled and thwarted attempts to find the source of the virus that killed millions and paralyzed the world for months.